ringabout/NimStyleGuide/README.md

 # NimStyleGuide
-The style guide for Nim only applies to our teams' project.
+The style guide for Nim only applies to our team's projects.

 ## Preference